SAP/odata-vocabularies/vocabularies/Common.md

 Allowed Value|Description
 :------------|:----------
 [copy](./Common.xml#L1393:~:text=<TypeDefinition%20Name="-,ActionSemanticsType,-") *([Experimental](Common.md#Experimental))*|Creates an instance by copying an existing instance of the same type<br>Action creates an instance, returns `201 Created` and the created instance in success case.
 If the created instance is an entity, it also returns a `Location` header for locating the new entity.
-[create](./Common.xml#L1399:~:text=<TypeDefinition%20Name="-,ActionSemanticsType,-") *([Experimental](Common.md#Experimental))*|Creates an instance, optionally with copying data from one or more existing instances of a different type<br>Action creates an instance, returns `201 Created` and the created instance in success case.
-If the created instance is an entity, it also returns a `Location` header for locating the new entity.